tarabrinjac/cv-origins/cv.md

 ## Contacts
 * email: tarabrinjac@gmail.com
-* tel: +79669311845
 * tg: @tarabrinja
 * discord: @tarabrinja
 * github: tarabrinjac

 ## About
-My goal is to independently complete my education, abandoned due to circumstances, and become a professional developer in the field of web technologies.
+My goal is to become a professional developer in the field of web technologies.
 I love the web for accessibility in exploration and open friendly community.
 I am also attracted by the need to constantly acquire new knowledge.
-I myself strive to learn something new every day.
-This is how I experience personal growth.
+By myself I strive to learn something new every day.
+This is how I feel personal growth.

 ## Skills
 * HTML - 75%